albincorreya/grakn_musicbrainz_sample_migration/README.md

 # grakn_musicbrainz_sample_migration
-A sample script and ontology to migrate musical entities from musicbrainz.org to grakn graph databases
+A sample script and ontology to migrate musical entities from musicbrainz.org to grakn graph databases.

+PS: In this example, we only used the first 100 artist,recording and release_group entities from the musicbrainz.org database.

 Note :